ps2/minimed_rf/README.md

 ## data encoding

-The data is encoded using an odd 6-bit code to 4-bit hex character encoding.
-This took me a long time to work out.
-I couldn't find anything like it out there.
-Someone let me know if there is a name for this kind of encoding.
+The data is encoded using an encoding called 4b6b.
+It looks like this:

 ```ruby
     "010101" => "0",